aldoignatachandra/technical-test-dealls-be-case-study/README.md

 ---

-**Notes:** Unit testing is still being need improved.
-The current implementation demonstrates the testing approach with Bun, Sinon, and Chai, but coverage could be further expanded in future iterations.
+**Notes:** Unit testing is still being improved.
+The current implementation demonstrates the testing approach with Bun's built-in test runner (Jest-compatible), but coverage could be further expanded in future iterations.

 ---